MoseyQAQ/MoseyQAQ/README.md

 # Welcome
-I am mosey.
+I am mosey, a Ph.D student from Westlake University.
 I use python3 for pre and post-processing of the atomic simulation.
 I am learning CPP.

-## Education
-* Materials science and engineering, Ningbo University, Yangming College, 2020.09-2024.06
-* Physics, Westlake University, School of Science, 2024Fall

 ## Research Interests
 * Ferroelectric materials and computational condensed matter physics.